 - If you see some droppings either moist or dried.

-- If you see some holes near in food areas and ripped paper as used as a material in building nest.
+- If you see some holes near food areas and ripped paper as used as a material in building a nest.

-- If you see some damages on food packaging, fence in your garden with distinctive rat-bites and gnaw marks on growing fruits or seeds.
+- If you see some damage on food packaging, fence your garden with distinctive rat bites and gnaw marks on growing fruits or seeds.

 - If you see some nests particularly in sheds, or in timber piles.

 - If you smell some rodents’ urine and droppings and hear some noises (scratches).

 Any of these signs can show you the extent of rodent infestation in your garden, and tells you to act immediately before it’s too late!

 Another common garden pest that you should check and worry about is Termites.
 They are attracted to moisture, over digging and over-watering to your plants or sprinkler systems may give them a reason to stay in your backyard.
 You are likely preparing nests for them by doing those activities.
 Remember, termites love wet or damp soil, and the infestation will surely your next problem in the long run.
 Related: Top 5 plants to repel pests